Skip to Main Content

 Maine Voter Registration Application – Fillable PDF Word

-Instructions for completing the Maine Voter Registration Application
+Instructions for completing the Voter Registration Card

 If you cannot print the voter registration application, contact your town clerk to have a voter registration card mailed to you.
 A printed version of the voter registration card, with your original signature, must be kept on file by your town clerk, so the card cannot be transmitted electronically.

 Completed voter registration cards may be hand delivered or mailed to your town office or city hall.
+Check this listing for telephone and mail contacts for each town and city.

 When you register for the first time in Maine, you’ll need to provide identity documents that show you have established your voting residence in the State of Maine.